 A committee of NIDUS leaders as well as additional respected leaders in the field of delirium on an ad hoc basis.
 In addition, NIH program officials oversee the review process to ensure that it is a rigorous process.

-All applicants will be notified of their status at the conclusion of the review process in August 2024.
+All applicants will be notified of their status at the conclusion of the review process in September-October 2024.
 All applicants will also receive comments from reviewers at the conclusion of the award process, although there may be a delay between notification and distribution of comments due to processing time.

 Awardees can add a maximum amount of $1,500 for travel.
 Also, we expect each awardee to present their findings at the annual NIDUS Scientific Symposium.
 Typically, this takes place in conjunction with the American Delirium Society Annual Meeting at the end of their pilot year.
 Consequently, awardees should us these travel funds for the NIDUS Scientific Symposium attendance or attendance of a meeting of the American Delirium Society (ADS).